jfcherng/php-diff/README.md

 // the Diff class options
 $differOptions = [
     // show how many neighbor lines
-    'context' => 3,
+    // Differ::CONTEXT_ALL can be used to show the whole file 'context' => 3,
     // ignore case difference
     'ignoreCase' => false,